ausmyth/aus-myth-bot/README.md

 - Create event sign-up messages (optional: roles, channel access, update role call message).
 - Bot metrics and panic @mod messages when server is not healthy.
 - Move hosting vps to a cheaper / aus company.
+- Make metrics across managers all use a singular metrics class